fdb/slarg-website/content/research-week-activities/2025-06-26-islamic-knowledges-and-aesthetic-practices.md

 research_interests:
   - Islamic
 ---
 As part of SLARG’s Research Week, this day programme brings together artistic practices, scholarship, and community-based engagement informed by Islamic knowledges.
-Ruth R. Loos and Joud Toamah, SLARG researchers, have collaborated to design a programme that highlights intersections of migration, belonging, care, and ecological and cultural resilience through multiple creative formats.
+Ruth Razan Loos and Joud Toamah, SLARG researchers, have collaborated to design a programme that highlights intersections of migration, belonging, care, and ecological and cultural resilience through multiple creative formats.
 Open to all.

 - - -